 In addition to participating in the classroom component of the Immigration Clinic, student attorneys in the clinic provide representation to vulnerable low-income immigrants and engage broader immigration policy issues as well.
 Clinic students learn substantive immigration law and policy, practice and master important lawyering techniques and explore models for effective and collaborative lawyering.

 Students are encouraged to apply for the clinic during early registration as enrollment is limited.
-Students may request to be placed on a waiting list, if space is unavailable during registration.
+Students may request to be placed on a waiting list if space is unavailable during registration.

 For more information about the Immigration Clinic, contact Denise Gilman at 232-7796, or by e-mail at email@example.com or contact Elissa Steglich at 232-1387, or by e-mail at firstname.lastname@example.org.
-We also invite you to visit the Clinic offices.